LuKks/simple-hosting/README.md

 NGINX authentication:
 - Configure it like `proxy_set_header x-simple-hosting <secret-auth-token>`

+## Certbot

+Hosting can automatically handle renewals for any domain even if not managed by Hosting itself.

+Issue a certficiate:

+`sudo certbot certonly --webroot --webroot-path /tmp/letsencrypt -d sub.example.com`

+Let it auto-renew with its cron or manually run it:

+`sudo certbot renew`

 #### `hosting.add(servername, options)`

 Add a new app to the hosting by its domain name.